cmaloney/dcos-docs/_pages/administration/installing/custom/create-public-agent.md

         $sudo reboot

-### Install DC/OS
+### Install DC/OS and convert to a public agent node

-1. Copy the `dcos-install.tar` file created in the GUI or CLI installation method to the machine that will be a public agent.
+1. Copy the `dcos-install.tar` file to the node that that is being converted to a public agent.
+This `.tar` file is created during the GUI or CLI installation method.

         $ ssh $USER@$AGENT "sudo mkdir -p /opt/dcos_install_tmp"
         $ scp ~/dcos-install.tar $ROOT_USER@$AGENT:~/dcos-install.tar